neurospin-projects/guidelines/README.md

 All contributions may adhere to the following style guides:

-1. All code should be compatible with the Python 3.
+1. All code should be compatible with Python 3.

 1. All code should adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) standards.